sukyoung/safe/paper/fse21/rebuttal.md

 it is possible to define dynamic shortcuts on any other languages and they can enhance the analysis precision.
 However, the precision improvement might not be remarkable or the analysis might suffer from massive communication costs.
-We believe that to apply dynamic shortcuts for other languages is a convincing future research direction for dynamic shortcuts.
+We believe that applying dynamic shortcuts for other languages is a convincing future research direction for dynamic shortcuts.

 --------------------------------------------------------------------------------